 Your participation in this research study is entirely voluntary.
-You may choose to not take part in this study or may choose to leave the study at any time.
+You can choose not to take part in this study, and you can withdraw from the study at any time without penalty.
 Deciding not to participate, or deciding to leave the study later, will not result in any penalty or loss of benefits to which you are entitled and will not affect your relationship with the Tajik Diaspora Union, any of the medical or social service organizations that you might use in Tajikistan or Moscow, or the PRIZMA Research Center and the University of Illinois at Chicago that are conducting this study.

 This consent form will give you information about the research study to help you decide if you want to participate.
-Please read this form and ask any questions that you might have before agreeing to be in the study.
+Please read this form and ask any questions you have before agreeing to be in the study.